-- In the main menu bar, click Setup > Configuration.
+1. In the main menu bar, click Setup > Configuration.

 The Configuration settings appear in the main display area.

-- Click any of the following settings:
+- 2. Click any of the following settings:

-- · Site Settings
+- Site Settings

-- Time setup
+- · Time setup

 - Import & export settings

 - Units

-- · Modbus settings
+- Modbus settings

-- · Restart gateway
+- Restart gateway

-- Firmware Upgrade (see "Updating Firmware" on page 103)
+- Firmware Upgrade (see "Updating Firmware" on page 104)

-- Region Settings (see "Managing Compliance Regions" on page 106)
+- Region Settings (see "Managing Compliance Regions" on page 107)

-- Power control system mode (see "Power Control System Mode (PCS)" on page 109)

 - 3. With only a few exceptions, you may save a setting by clicking Apply or ignore changes by clicking Cancel.

 That portion of the window expands to display the change options for that setting.
 The size and content of the expanded window varies depending on the setting type.